pulingupta/profile/README.md

 My work includes cloud architecture for Azure, designing and architecting Landing Zones recommended by Azure.
 I also work on various automation activitites.
 I use laoguages like terraform, bicep and tools like github actions, azure devops etc

+I am also quite passionate to work in azure kubenetes, devops withgithub actions advanced plugins, already have worked on openshift, google cloud kubernetes engine and aws.

+### What I am up to
 Recentely I have been tending towards use of sdks provided by cloud platforms instead of using terraform or others, so I am playing around those to build a better product and offer the use in my projects.

-I am also quite passionate to work in azure, devops, already have worked on openshift, google cloud kubernetes engine and aws.

-### What I am up to

-I am quite interested in finding optimum solution for documenting microservices these days.
 I am also very interested to work on cloud native tools.

 ### Skills and Contact